Battle of Štěrboholy: Prelude

-The battle
+Battle

 Frederick ordered an immediate assault, but Schwerin convinced him to make a reconnaissance around the Austrian right flank.
 He returned with the information that gradually sloping green meadows offered a better chance for attack at the Austrian rear.
 The Prussian army started marching around 7 am, and succeeded in staying largely out of sight till the Austrian generals noticed the movements around 10 am.
 Field Marshal von Browne shifted six infantry regiments to take up position to the south east.

 Schwerin, accompanied by General Winterfeldt, was finally prepared to attack.
 The attack was led by the infantry of Winterfeldt.
 The Prussian infantry soon found themselves not in meadows, but in the remains of fish ponds.
 While they struggled through, Winterfeldt was hit by a musketball.
 The Prussian infantry wavered and Schwerin rallied them, leading them from the front.
 He was hit several times by Austrian canister.
 Frederick, when he heard the news, ordered the assault to continue.
+Field Marshal Schwerin's death, however, had such an impact on King Frederick that eyewitness testimony, given by Count von Kalckreuth, indicates he suffered a nervous breakdown, appearing in a pitiful state before Prince Henry and Kalckreuth while lamenting the casualties suffered and barely being able to speak.

 The Austrian infantry smelled the Prussian confusion and started to press the Prussians back down the slope, opening a gap between themselves and the remainder of the Austrian line still facing north.
 At this time von Browne was mortally wounded by Prussian infantry fire and carried into Prague.